securitiai/cookie-consent-joomla-extension/README.md

-# Cookie Consent for GDPR/CPRA/CCPA | Securiti
+# Cookie Consent for GDPR/CPRA/CCPA | PrivacyCenter.cloud

-Securiti Cookie Consent solution helps organizations automate global privacy compliance and allows you to automatically generate cookie compliant banners, privacy policies and notices for your website rapidly.
+PrivacyCenter.cloud Cookie Consent solution helps organizations automate global privacy compliance and allows you to automatically generate cookie compliant banners, privacy policies and notices for your website rapidly.
 The tool is designed for smooth, rapid deployment.
-Thousands of organizations are using Securiti’s Cookie Consent solution to comply with global privacy laws including GDPR/ePrivacy/CPRA/LGPD/PIPEDA and many more.
+Thousands of organizations are using PrivacyCenter.cloud’s Cookie Consent solution to comply with global privacy laws including GDPR/ePrivacy/CPRA/LGPD/PIPEDA and many more.

 ### Description
-Securiti cookie consent management platform is an award-winning solution that automates global privacy compliance and is designed for seamless, rapid deployment.
+PrivacyCenter.cloud cookie consent management platform is an award-winning solution that automates global privacy compliance and is designed for seamless, rapid deployment.

 Not only would you get the Cookie consent banner, but you will also get an optional overall privacy center and privacy notice modules with it.
 You can choose to use the cookie consent module by itself or use the full power of a comprehensive privacy center.
-Check details at [privacycenter.cloud](https://privacycenter.cloud)
+Check details at [PrivacyCenter.cloud](https://privacycenter.cloud)

 ##### An overall Privacy Center can help you with the following:
 - Manage cookie consent and generate a privacy policy from a single platform.